 What this means, according to the study, is that sensory attributes – specifically thickness – play an important role in eating behavior by promoting the intake of particular foods.
-In other words, a product that’s thick would be more appealing to someone who’s trying to make healthy choices and keep weight gain at bay, like a choosing Greek yogurt instead of a non-Greek yogurt or a thick cheese sauce versus one that’s less viscous.
+In other words, a product that’s thick would be more appealing to someone who’s trying to make healthy choices and keep weight gain at bay, like choosing Greek yogurt instead of a non-Greek yogurt or a thick, creamy cheese sauce versus one that’s less viscous.

 How to Achieve Natural Thickness

-These all-natural whey protein ingredients allow manufacturers to reduce the amount of fat and cream in a formulation without affecting the texture; in fact, these whey proteins often improve the texture while reducing fat content.
-As cream and butter are often some of the more costly ingredients in a product, this also reduces the cost.
+These all-natural whey protein ingredients allow manufacturers to reduce the amount of fat and cream in a formulation without affecting the texture; in fact, these whey proteins often improve the texture while reducing fat and calorie content.
+As cream and butter are often some of the more costly ingredients in a product, this also typically means a reduction in cost.